-I ’ve defined my career by riding the line between design and code.
-I got my start building websites in high school, back when there was no distinction between “web design” and “web development,” and CSS wasn’t a “thing” yet.
+Ever since that moment, I’ve defined my career by straddling the line between design and code.
+I got my start building websites in high school, back when there was no distinction between “design” and “development,” and CSS wasn’t a “thing” yet.
 I indulged these twin interests by studying graphic communication and computer science at Cal Poly.

-Outside of work I like to play tennis, music (guitar, bass, and drums, but I’m pretty rusty now), hand letter, write, and spend time with my lovely fiancée eating, drinking, and traveling.
+Outside of work I like to play tennis, music (guitar, bass, and drums, but I’m pretty rusty now), hand letter, write, and spend time with my lovely wife eating, drinking, and traveling.

 On November 18th, 2014, we publicly released Optimizely's iOS editor.
 This was a big release for us because it marked the end of a months-long public beta in which we received a ton of customer feedback and built a lot of missing features.